na-stewart/sanic-security/README.md

 ## CAPTCHA

 Protects against spam and malicious activities by ensuring that only real humans can complete certain actions, like submitting a form or creating an account.
+A font and voice library for CAPTCHA challenges is included in the repository, or you can download/create your own and specify its path in the configuration.

 * Request CAPTCHA